This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 - contact Pharmacist Support for specialist employment advice.

 Trainees who decide that they are unable to continue with their placement and would like to change site must get the approval of the GPhC.
 It might be possible to bank some of the training at a pre-determined point, such as week 13 or week 26.
-Trainees who are considering this as an option should get in touch with the pre-registration team at the GPhC on 020 3365 2400 to ascertain whether they would agree to a change in placement.
-For further information, see section 2.22 and 2.23 of the GPhC pre-registration manual.
+Trainees who are considering this as an option should get in touch with the foundation training team at the GPhC on 020 3365 2400 to ascertain whether they would agree to a change in placement.
+For further information, see the GPhC online foundation training guidance.

 Problems with progress reports